If you are starting to think about having children in the near future, you will need to consider the contraception you are currently using.

 Some types of contraception affect your fertility for some time even after you stop using them.
 Other types allow your fertility to return as soon as you stop using them.

-If you and your partner use condoms (female or male condoms) to prevent pregnancy, all you need to do is stop using them.
+If you and your partner use condoms (or internal condoms) to prevent pregnancy, all you need to do is stop using them.

 Using condoms, with or without a form of hormonal contraception, is a bonus as they protect you from STIs, such as chlamydia and gonorrhoea.
 These can lead to infertility if left untreated.